IBM/istio101/workshop/exercise-4/README.md

    ````
    kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000
    ````

+2. Due to a known Istio dashboard performance issue with 0.8, browse to http://localhost:3000, and install the following dashboards:
+   1. Click on the `+` sign on the top left side, then click on the `import` menu
+   2. On the resulting page, click the `update .json File` button.
+   3. Navigate to the workshop/dashboards directory, and select the `istio-mesh-dashboard.json` file.
+   Repeat the above steps for the `istio-tcp-service-dashboard.json` and `istio-http-grpc-service-dashboard.json` files.

-2. Browse to http://localhost:3000 and navigate to the Istio, Mixer or Pilot Dashboard by clicking on the Home menu on the top left.
+3. Browse to http://localhost:3000 and navigate to the Istio Mesh Dashboard by clicking on the Home menu on the top left.

 #### Prometheus